-To gain a more comprehensive understanding of the relationship between EWCS and MIT, we have also examined the phase diagram of MIT alongside the peak of the higher-order terms of EWCS, as shown in figure \ref{fig:phase}.
-It is important to note that not all regions of the parameter space in EN-BI massive gravity theory are effective, as some parameter spaces include imaginary parts in the bulk.
-Within the effective region of the parameters, including charge $q$, Born-Infeld parameter $\beta$, and massive parameters $\alpha$ and $\gamma$, the peak of the higher-order terms of EWCS is consistently located near the critical point of EWCS.
-This observation also suggests a potential correlation between EWCS and MIT, which appears to be concealed within the higher-order terms of the mixed-state entanglement measure.
-This correlation, if further substantiated, could provide valuable insights into the phase transitions and entanglement measures, thereby contributing to our understanding of holographic duality theories.
+To gain a more comprehensive understanding of the relationship between EWCS and effective MIT, we have also examined the phase diagram of effective MIT alongside the peak of the higher-order terms of EWCS, as shown in figure \ref{fig:phase}.
+It is important to note that not all regions of the parameter space in EBI massive gravity theory are physically admissible, as some parameter spaces include imaginary parts in the bulk.
+Within the valid region of the parameters, including charge $q$, Born-Infeld parameter $\beta$, massive parameters $\alpha$ and $\gamma$, the peak of the higher-order terms of EWCS is consistently located near the phase transition point.
+A systematic statistical analysis of the correlation between the EWCS peak trajectory and the phase transition point, including the quantitative deviation $\Delta T$ and its scaling across all four parameter directions, is presented in Appendix~\ref{appendixA}.
+This observation also suggests a potential correlation between EWCS and effective MIT, which appears to be concealed within the higher-order terms of the mixed-state entanglement measure.
+This correlation could provide valuable insights into the phase transitions and entanglement measures, thereby contributing to our understanding of holographic duality theories.

-In the EN-BI massive gravity model, we have investigated the behavior of entanglement measures during the effective MIT.
+In the EBI massive gravity model, we have investigated the behavior of entanglement measures during the effective MIT.
 As a novel mixed-state entanglement measure, the higher-order derivatives of EWCS can detect phase transitions at finite temperatures, whereas HEE fails to capture this information.
 Similar behavior has been observed in quantum correlations during finite-temperature phase transitions \cite{Werlang:2010xds, Wu:2019qvm}.
 While HEE is readily influenced by thermal entropy, EWCS can effectively capture correlations during finite-temperature phase transitions.
 These results indicate that EWCS is more effective than HEE in diagnosing correlations in finite-temperature systems.
 The enhanced sensitivity of EWCS to thermal correlations suggests its potential as a more robust diagnostic tool for entanglement analysis.
-Since phase transitions at finite temperatures are ubiquitous in condensed matter systems, EWCS could have broad applications in such contexts.
+Since phase transitions at finite temperatures are ubiquitous in condensed matter systems, EWCS could have broad applications in such situations.
 Additionally, the Hawking-Page phase transition also occurs in this model, which we explore in the following section.